pysal/spopt/paper/paper.md

 3. P-Median Problem: Locating \textit{p} facilities and allocating the demand served by these facilities so that the total weighted assignment distance or time is minimized [@ReVelle1970].
 4. P-Center Problem: Locating \textit{p} facilities and allocating the demand served by these facilities to minimize the maximum assignment distance or time between demands and their allocated facilities [@Hakimi1964].

-For example, Maximal Covering Location Model functionality is used to select 4 facilities out of 16 store sites along census tracts belonging to San Francisco, as shown in \autoref{fig: mclp}.
+For example, Maximal Covering Location Model functionality is used to select 4 out of 16 store sites in the San Francisco area to maximize demand coverage, as shown in \autoref{fig: mclp}.
 Other facility-location methods can be applied in a similar way.

 ```python
 from spopt.locate.coverage import MCLP